Researchers are very eager to safely store their data. | Renate Mattiszik

 Loss of bits

 The quality of the data carrier deteriorates to such an extent that the bits - the order of zeros and ones - spontaneously change.
 Informally this is also called bit rot.
-The loss of bits can, for example, occur due to a virus, fire, the accidental deletion of files, the loss of files, but spontaneous bit rot also occurs over time.
+The loss of bits can, for example, occur due to a virus, fire, the accidental deletion of files, or the loss of files, but spontaneous bit rot also occurs over time.

 To make sure that the order of zeros and ones remains intact, you can take the following measures (Netwerk Digitaal Erfgoed (n.d.), in Dutch):